Consistency criterion: First group of voters

 Result: With the votes of the first group of voters, A can defeat three of the four opponents, whereas no other candidate wins against more than two opponents.
 Thus, A is elected Copeland winner by the first group of voters.

 Second group of voters

 Now, the Copeland winner for the second group of voters is determined.

 The results would be tabulated as follows:

 Result: Taking only the votes of the second group in account, again, A can defeat three of the four opponents, whereas no other candidate wins against more than two opponents.
 Thus, A is elected Copeland winner by the second group of voters.

 All voters

 Finally, the Copeland winner of the complete set of voters is determined.

 The results would be tabulated as follows:

 Result: C is the Condorcet winner, thus Copeland chooses C as winner.

-Conclusion

-A is the Copeland winner within the first group of voters and also within the second group of voters.
-However, both groups combined elect C as the Copeland winner.
-Thus, Copeland fails the consistency criterion.

 Instant-runoff voting

 This example shows that Instant-runoff voting violates the consistency criterion.
 Assume three candidates A, B and C and 23 voters with the following preferences:

 Now, the set of all voters is divided into two groups at the bold line.
 The voters over the line are the first group of voters; the others are the second group of voters.